populationgenomics/metamist/db/backup/README.md

 ### Recovery

 1. Restore VM.
-For instructions on rebuilding the VM [Rebuild VM](#Rebuild-VM).
+The VM can be built from the [validate-db-backup-machine-image](https://console.cloud.google.com/compute/machineImages/details/validate-db-backup-machine-image?project=sample-metadata).
+Alternatively, to rebuild the VM from scratch see [Rebuild VM](#Rebuild-VM).
 If the VM does not need to be restored skip to step 2.
 2. Restore MariaDB Instance.
 For instructions on installing MariaDB 10.5 the [instructions](#Install-MariaDB-10.5).
 If MariaDB 10.5 is already running on the VM, skip to 3.
 3. Restore the database by running the `restore.py` script